 Photo courtesy of Hugo’s

-Fayetteville’s new outdoor drinking law went into effect last week, and over 30 bars and restaurants have since signed up to participate in the program.
+Fayetteville’s new outdoor drinking law went into effect last week, and several bars and restaurants have since signed up to participate in the program.

 The district is called the Outdoor Refreshment Area, and it runs roughly from Watson Street to the north, Mountain Street to the south, and from West to East avenues in the downtown entertainment district.
 Several extensions, however, provide access to certain businesses in each direction (see map below).